yugang-amd/blog/content/posts/how-to-host-a-free-static-website-on-digitalocean/index.md

 ### Step by Step Implementation
 1. Create a Github repo.
 You are welcome to fork [https://github.com/alan707/blog](https://github.com/alan707/blog) to get started.
 2. Create a DigitalOcean account.
-3. To make life easier, create a file call `app.yaml` under a new folder called `.do` at the root of your repo.
+3. To make life easier, create a file called `app.yaml` under a new folder called `.do` at the root of your repo.
 It should look like this:
 ```sh
 .do
 └── app.yaml